QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-06-the-joy-of-kubernetes-teaser.md

 - Cert-manager using Let's Encrypt for Google Cloud DNS
 - ArgoCD on a local private git repo with ssh.
 - Persisted volume claims for NFS
-- Running a docker registry on kubernetes
+- Running a docker registry on Kubernetes
-- Keycloak on kubernetes with NFS storage (durability be damned)
+- Keycloak on Kubernetes with NFS storage (durability be damned)
 - Traefik forward auth middleware to keycloak
-- Bridge to kubernetes and telepresence
+- Bridge to Kubernetes and telepresence

 Looking forward to having a lot of more stuff here to demo.